Freedom. That’s a very special word that I have, at times, taken for granted.

 |My grandfather, Peter Holomyansky in front of his shoe store.|

-The first stop in our journey was in Italy where we spent three months regrouping and saving money before we ventured off to America.
+The first stop in our journey was in Vienna, Austria where we spent two weeks.
+From there we traveled to Italy where for three months we regrouped and saved a bit of money before we ventured off to America.
 Our final destination, Chicago, was chosen not because we had family in this city, but because it was a large city.
 That alone not only suggests the level of planning that went into this adventure, but also how eager and passionate my family was to find a new life.

 |My maternal grandparents in West Rogers Park, Chicago|